 In print for 30 years!

-Welcome to the website for our new revised and expanded fourth edition of the popular guidebook to amateur astronomy by Terence Dickinson and Alan Dyer.
+Welcome to the website for our new revised and expanded Fourth Edition of the popular guidebook to amateur astronomy by Terence Dickinson and Alan Dyer.
 Over the 30 years since the first edition was published in 1991, the book has sold more than 225,000 copies.
-The fourth edition is now available at most outlets.
+The Fourth Edition is available at most bookshops.

 This is the new edition fans of our book have been waiting for!